mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ```

 !!! note "Info"
-    We recommend that readers refer to the tutorial on [PMU State Estimation](@ref PMUStateEstimationTutorials) for insights into the implementation.
+    For implementation details, see the tutorial on [PMU State Estimation](@ref PMUStateEstimationTutorials).

 ---